 - 1. Once the rental aspects of the housing have been dealt with, the house is to be treated as a parsonage for Income Tax purposes.
 That is on the same basis as if the Minister was living in the Parsonage. - 2.
 When a change to the housing situation of a Presbyter occurs, the Parish should complete the "PRESBYTER FORM", available from the Connexional Office, and tick the box marked "Living in a Church provided Parsonage" as "Yes" or "No" as is appropriate. - 3.
 Lease payments are not part of the stipend and should be paid by way of an automatic payment from the parish to the presbyter.
-These will come through accounts payable.
+These will come through the Parish accounts payable NOT the Connexional payroll system.

-Presbyters Requirements
+Presbyters Tax Requirements